-So picking it at the right time can help the fruits taste better & sweeter.
+So the point is picking it at the right time can help the fruits taste better & sweeter.
 Some folks like the tartness taste so they pick them early, when there's not already a lot of sugar in the fruit yet.
 The other risk of leaving fruits for too long on the branches is fungi or other animals eating them instead of us the humans.

 Some of the sweetest varieties are: